CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab3/README.md

 Given the following parameters:

 FR4

 er = 4.1

 tand = 0.01

 h = 62 mil

 Zo = 50 ohm

 One can derive the following equations for simple calculations:

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/Mazin-M-Mustafa/Lab3/1234.png) <br>

+Using the above equations, we can conclude the follwing results:

+fo = 6.611 GHz and L = 6.4 mm

+- The length

 ## Procedure